 In order to reduce the pulse duration it is necessary to reduce the parasitic inductances of the path followed by the current, in particular the resistance R2 and the connections between C1, the transistor, the LED, R3 and D1.
 This can be achieved by very short wiring and using a large ground area.
 The resistors are also to be chosen with low parasitic inductance.

-R3 and R6, 50Ω value, have the function of allowing the recirculation of the current that passes through the LED, in order to contribute to the fast switching off of the pulse.
+R3, 50Ω value, has the function of allowing the recirculation of the current that passes through the LED, in order to contribute to the fast switching off of the pulse.

 As seen from the oscilloscope trace, the positive pulse is followed by a negative pulse, this helps to empty the LED junction from the charge carriers, causing the LED to switch off quickly after the pulse.

 The images below show the “fast pulser” circuit built on breadboard.
 The dark component on the left is the high voltage generator which, starting from stabilized 5V, generates the 270V necessary for the bias of the avalanche transistor.
 Note the copper base, connected to ground, on which are placed the components that produce the ultra-short pulse.